peterrichards-lr/liferay-workflow-extensions/docs/README.md

 A collection of Liferay Workflow Action Executor examples.

+### Enable Logging

 The base package for these modules is com.liferay.workflow and this can be used when configuring loggers, if required.

+In Liferay a new logger can be created through the Server Administration option in the Control Panel.
+Look on [Learn Lifery](https://learn.liferay.com/dxp/latest/en/system-administration/using-the-server-administration-panel/configuring-logging.html#configuring-logging) for more information on how to configure the logger.

 ### Liferay Version Dependency